MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 Electronic discovery, or eDiscovery, is the electronic aspect of identifying, collecting and producing electronically stored information (ESI) in response to a request for production in a law suit or investigation.
 Capabilities include case management, preservation, search, analysis, and export of Teams data.
 This includes chat, messaging and files, meeting and call summaries.
 For Teams meetings and Calls, a summary of the events that happened in the meeting and call are created and made available in eDiscovery.

-For more details about how to use eDiscovery tools in the Microsoft 365 compliance center to search for Teams content, please go to the links below:
+For more details about how to use eDiscovery tools in the Microsoft Purview portal to search for Teams content, please go to the links below:

 - [eDiscovery](/microsoft-365/compliance/manage-legal-investigations)